grigorescu/binpac_quickstart/README.md

 binpac_quickstart
 =================

-Create the boilerplate files for a new Bro binpac analyzer.
+Create the boilerplate files for a new Zeek binpac analyzer.

 Run ./start.py for more info.